wxt-dev/wxt/docs/guide/content-script-ui.md

 ## Integrated

-Integrated content script UIs use the page's CSS to inject a UI that looks like it's apart of the page.
+Integrated content script UIs are injected alongside the content of a page.
+This means that they are affected by CSS on that page.

-WXT doesn't provide any utils for mounting integrated UIs yet.
-Here are some examples for setting up integrated UIs.
+You can control how CSS is injected for an integrated content script UI with the [`cssInjectionMode`](/api/wxt/interfaces/ContentScriptDefinition#cssinjectionmode) property.

 :::code-group